gauravjot/graphite-md-server/content/0_Installation.md

 ## Cleaning Up

-The only directories you need to get started are `content` and `assets`.
-You can delete sample docs by removing everything inside of `content` directory.
-Similarly, you can remove the sample images from the `assets` directory.
+- Empty out `content` directory.
+- Empty out `assets` directory.
+- Delete `press` directory.
+- Delete hidden `.git` directory if you cloned the repository.

+If you will be setting up a repository, make sure to keep at least one file inside `content` and `assets`.
+Usually the empty directories are not pushed to the remote repositories.

 ## Customizing Planum